The Korea Herald

 This image, released by North Korea's official Korean Central News Agency on Friday, purports to show anti-Pyongyang leaflets allegedly sent by South Korea to the North.
 (Yonhap) This image, released by North Korea's official Korean Central News Agency on Friday, purports to show anti-Pyongyang leaflets allegedly sent by South Korea to the North.
 (Yonhap)

-In its initial response Friday, the South’s Defense Minister Kim Yong-hyun denied any involvement of the military.
+In its initial response Friday, the South’s Defense Minister Kim Yong-hyun denied any military involvement.

 "We have not done that.
 I am not aware of the situation," he told lawmakers during a parliamentary session.